 When I first came out with my paleo chocolate chip cookies recipe, I was so impressed with myself.
 It was one of the very first times I had explored with using raw cashews in baking, and I was obsessed.

-It wasn’t until recently though that I began experimenting with keto friendly sweeteners in the kitchen.
+It wasn’t until recently though that I began experimenting with low carb friendly sweeteners in the kitchen.

 I have a few friends who follow the keto lifestyle / diet, and I thought it would be fun to come up with a fabulous cookie recipe for them to enjoy.